Wondering how to style a French braid? We tapped an expert to break down how to get the look the right way.

 When you sleep in late or try to get away with an extra day before shampooing, it’s easy to fall into the rut of throwing your hair back into a ponytail.
 Set aside just five extra minutes to try this super-simple Dutch braid style, which will make your hair appropriate for office or date.
 Start with a deep side part, Dutch braiding along the hairline.
 Once you’ve reached the side of the head, begin a standard braid.
 Then, tie it all back into a ponytail.

 Here’s one for the ladies with lobs, bobs, and everything in between.
 Using a long-tailed comb, section off the rectangular portion of hair from either edge of your forehead to your crown.
 Divide it evenly into three sections, using small clips to hold each.
 Then, Dutch braid each section toward the crown of the head.
-When you’ve completed the braids, tuck all three into a top knot.
+When you’ve completed the braids, tuck all three into a top knot or a ponytail.

 Horse lovers already know competitive riders wear some of the best braids in the game, and this equestrian-inspired look is no exception.
 This style begins at the hairline, with a single Dutch braid across the crown to the nape of the neck.